Land Development Questions

 A PCMP is utilized to reduce water pollutants by using proposed site features such as, but not limited to, landscaping, porous pavement and swales.

-A PCMP only requires site features to be put in place to detain and reduce on-site pollutants while a WQMP requires retention and treatment of storm water.
+A PCMP only requires site features to be put in place to mitigate and reduce on-site pollutants while a WQMP requires site, source and treatment controls Best Management Practices to mitigate the impacts of the project.

 PCMP is required if the project falls within the MS4 phase 2 permit (Mojave) boundary AND is identifiable as one of the following types of projects: